Sami32/majkassab-firefox/README.md

 network.cookie.lifetimePolicy;2

-network.http.referer.trimmingPolicy;2 //Some websites login will not be accessible to access with level 2
+network.http.referer.trimmingPolicy;2 //Some websites login will not work anymore

-network.http.referer.XOriginPolicy;2 //Some websites login will not be accessible to access with level 2
+network.http.referer.XOriginPolicy;2 //Some websites login will not work anymore

-network.http.referer.XOriginTrimmingPolicy;2 //Some websites login will not be accessible to access with level 2
+network.http.referer.XOriginTrimmingPolicy;2 //Some websites login will not work anymore

 browser.sessionstore.privacy_level;2